How to Grow Cotton

 How long does it take to grow cotton

-It takes most of the summer to grow and ripens in the fall.
+It takes most of the summer to grow cotton and it ripens in the fall.
 The pods are hard and woody, so when you pick it, be careful not to cut your fingers.
 It’s killer on the cuticles.
 Enough so that I remember it from so long ago when I was a teen.

 You need a long growing season to grow cotton, so make sure you’re area is warm enough.
 It takes several months.
 You’ll need around 200 days of warm weather.
 With our 8 months of summer per year in Oklahoma, we have that covered!
 Also, cotton is protected, so check your laws to see if it’s legal to grow cotton in your state.
 You may need special permission.